 Some things which are useful to know:

-- There are generally about 120 Club members, ranging from age 10 years to well into pension age.
+- There are generally about 180 Club members, ranging from age 9 years to well into pension age.
 Membership runs from the January AGM round to the following January.
-If you join later in the year you get a reduction.
+If you join later in the year, you get a one-off reduction.
 Costs and application forms are shown under Membership and are reviewed each year.

 - The Club premises (post code EX39 2NA) are part of Bideford Youth Centre and are accessed in Ropewalk, the narrow alley next to The Reds Rowing Club on the Quay.
-Parking is very limited so best to park on The Pill outside the front of the Youth Centre, opposite the Burton Art Gallery.
+Parking is available on The Pill Car Park outside the front of the Youth Centre, opposite the Burton Art Gallery.
 Parking is free after 6pm.
 Walk through the gap next to Bathwick Tyres and turn left.
-We have a two storey building with changing facilities but sadly no loo.
+We have a two-storey building with changing facilities but sadly no loo.
 The nearest public loo is on the Quay at the main bus stop.

-- When you have joined the Club you will get regular emails, letting you know what is happening in the next few days and further ahead.
-As weather and conditions can’t be predicted too far ahead we organise hopefully and adapt as we know with more certainty.
+- When you have joined the Club you will get regular emails mostly on Thursday, letting you know what is happening at the weekend.
+As weather and conditions can’t be predicted too far ahead, we organise hopefully and adapt as we know with more certainty.
 Simply respond as stated if you want to join an activity.

 - The Club has achieved British Canoeing’s Clubmark standard, which sets a high standard of policies and procedures for the Club.
 If you look under ‘Downloads’ you will find all the documents we work to, including risk assessments.

 - Social events are organised as members wish.
 These might include a beach BBQ, a skittles evening or a film/talk night.
 The Club Dinner is a highlight, usually held at The Thatch in Croyde.